birchill/10ten-ja-reader/CONTRIBUTING.md

 For manual testing you can use:

 ```
-yarn start
+yarn start # or yarn start:chrome
 ```

-This will run the app using the webpack runner in Firefox with automatic reloading.
+This will run the app using the webpack runner in Firefox (or Chrome) with automatic reloading.

 ```
 yarn start --env firefox=nightly